YosefLab/popV/README.md

 common cell ontology,
 see also [Osumi-Sutherland et al](https://www.nature.com/articles/s41556-021-00787-7).
 Using a cell ontology is a requirement to run OnClass as a prediction algorithm.
+Setting ontology

-We allow running PopV without using a cell ontology.
+to false, will disable this step and allows running popV without using a cell ontology.